rapidstream-org/rapidstream-tapa/docs/user/cosim.rst

 Fast Hardware Simulation
 ------------------------

-TAPA-generated xo can be used for cosimimulation with Vitis, but this process is slow due to complex simulation models for external IPs.
+TAPA-generated ``xo`` can be used for cosimulation with Vitis, but this process is slow due to complex simulation models for external IPs.
 Even for a basic vector-add application, setup takes over ten minutes, while actual simulation only takes seconds.